AtomicLoans/atomicloans-eth-contracts/README.md

-   create              create new auction (can only be called by loan) offer               bid on collateral sec                 provide secret sign                provide signature to move collateral to collateral swap take                withdraw bid (accept bid and disperse funds to rightful parties) unpush              refund bid
+   create              create new auction (can only be called by loan) offer               bid on collateral provideSecret       provide secret provideSig          provide signature to move collateral to collateral swap take                withdraw bid (accept bid and disperse funds to rightful parties) unpush              refund bid